xinwei666/MMGenerativeIR/README.md

 ```
 **Alternatively, you can directly obtain them from this [Link](https://drive.google.com/drive/folders/1nmvWMQLlMw-guTc1zhLfrIaa_texYCj4?usp=drive_link).
 Please save these three files in the './index' directory.**

 If you need the FM-index files for Wiki-21M, please contact us via [email](longxw22@mails.tsinghua.edu.cn).
-Due to Google Drive storage limitations, we will provide them to you in other ways.
+Due to the storage limitation of Google Drive, we will provide them to you in other ways.